acidus99/Apple-II-History/Posts/12 - The Apple II Abroad & Peripherals.md

 The Apple IIGS continued the practice of making international versions available, but improved on the design by making the various keyboard layouts all built-in.
 On the IIGS it was selectable via the control panel, as was the screen display of the special characters for each type of keyboard.

-## Apple ii peripherals
+## Apple II peripherals

 The ability to add an external hardware device to a computer has been there from the earliest days of the first Altair to the present.
 In fact, the success of a computer has inevitably led to hackers designing something to make it do things it couldn't do before.
 The more popular the computer, the more variety you will find in hardware add-ons.
 The Apple II, designed by a hacker to be as expandable as possible, was once a leader as a platform for launching new and unique hardware gadgets.
 By 1991, the Apple II unfortunately no longer held the front position; it had been supplanted by the Macintosh and IBM PC.
 However, for a few years the Apple II still received the benefits from the "trickle-down" of some of the best new devices from other computers (SCSI disk devices and hand scanners, for example).
-This was due partly to graduallyy emerging standards that made it easier to design a single hardware device that would work on multiple computers, and in the case of the Macintosh, because of Apple's decision to make peripherals somewhat compatible between the two computer lines.
+This was due partly to gradually emerging standards that made it easier to design a single hardware device that would work on multiple computers, and in the case of the Macintosh, because of Apple's decision to make peripherals somewhat compatible between the two computer lines.

 This chapter of the Apple II History will present an overview of hardware devices that were either significant in the advancement of the II, or unique, one-of-a-kind devices.
 This is definitely not a comprehensive list; it is limited to those peripherals about which the author has had personal experience or about which information could be located.

-WHAT IS A PERIPHERAL?
+## What is a peripheral?

 A basic definition of a peripheral would be, "Something attached to a computer that makes it possible to do more than it could previously do."
 It is called a "peripheral" because it usually is connected to the computer after it leaves the factory.
 An argument could be made that something built-in is not a peripheral, but as things have changed over time there are some devices still called "peripherals" from force of habit, though they are now built-in (hard disks come to mind).
 Quite probably, in time many devices that were once considered optional accessories will become so essential that they will always be built-in.